Memorial Hall (Rockford, Illinois): The Hall

 On the same day that Roosevelt dedicated Memorial Hall, the local Civil War veterans held their first meeting in the building.
 Over the century of existence, Memorial Hall has hosted a total of over 60 different veterans or associated military groups for various events and meetings.
-In 1966, a large stone marker commemorating the Hall’s dedication was placed on the west side of the building in front of the entrance, and in 1973, a small garden dedicated to the veterans of the Vietnam War was added.
+In 1966, a large stone marker commemorating the Hall's dedication was placed on the west side of the building in front of the entrance, and in 1973, a small garden dedicated to the veterans of the Vietnam War was added.

 During the Camp Grant era the Memorial Hall, as it was still called, was on a list of suggested places for soldiers to visit.
 The Relief Corps and other Veteran groups served low-cost meals to soldiers and hosted social events for the soldiers in WW1 and WW2.

-In November of 1944 Rockford Nevius Post 1 of the G.A.R. officially disbands and hands over control of the Hall to the VFW.
+In November 1944 Rockford Nevius Post 1 of the G.A.R. officially disbands and hands over control of the Hall to the VFW.
 Unfortunately the building continues to deteriorate and begins to fall further into disrepair.

 The Hall was threatened with demolition in the 1960s when the County Board proposed to demolish the hall in favor of building a parking ramp in order to extend the parking lot located next to it.
 The Hall's future was assured when, in 1974, the building was named an Illinois Historical Landmark.
 In 1976, Memorial Hall was placed on the National Register of Historic Places in time for the United States Bicentennial.
 In 1978, a federal grant matched $25,000 in renovation funds for work on the heating, wiring and insulation.
-However, by the late 1980's, the building had deteriorated so much that it needed major renovations, repairs and modernization.
+However, by the late 1980s, the building had deteriorated so much that it needed major renovations, repairs and modernization.
 A County Board committee, including Rep. Dave Winters and Peggy McGaw (wife of former Mayor Robert McGaw) was formed to develop a plan.
 Working with the City who provided War Memorial funds which came from the sale of Camp Grant, a four-year $1.5 million restoration project began in 1988.